-The Siege of Bastogne
+Siege of Bastogne

-Speranza had a friend in need
+Vincent Speranza saw a fellow soldier in need

 An amazing revelation came decades later

-The WWII veteran said of the jump, “Fantastic.
+The memorable jump occurred in 2016, with Speranza diving in tandem with Mike Elliott from the All Veteran Parachute Team.
+Speaking about the moment after, he said, “Fantastic.
 Beautiful.
 Absolutely.
 I’m glad I lived to see that.
-It makes you feel good, that you’re facing a moment of truth,” he said.
-“You’re going to survive or hit the ground in a million pieces.”
+It makes you feel good, that you’re facing a moment of truth.
+You’re going to survive or hit the ground in a million pieces.”

 On August 2, 2023, Vincent Speranza died at the age of 98.
 He left behind an incredible story and legacy that few will ever live up to.